Achievable logoAchievable logo

 Saucer bottom formation

-Technical analysts are on the lookout for the beginning of a saucer formation.
+Technical analysts watch for the early stages of a saucer bottom formation.
 For example:

 Saucer bottom formation

-If a chartist identified this as the beginning stage of a saucer bottom formation, they could make a quick profit by going long (buying) the stock at this point:
+If a chartist identified this as the beginning stage of a saucer bottom formation, they might try to profit by going long (buying) the stock at this point:

 Saucer bottom formation

 Of course, the market is unpredictable and could move in a different direction.
-However, the market does trend in a predictable fashion from time to time.
-A confident technical analyst making an investment would be taking a risk, but the risk could pay off.
+Still, prices sometimes trend in recognizable ways.
+A technical analyst who acts on this pattern is taking a risk, and that risk may or may not pay off.

-If you were to flip the previous stock charts upside down, you’d have a saucer top formation.
+If you flip the previous stock charts upside down, you get a saucer top formation.
 It looks like this:

 Saucer top formation

-Kind of like an upside-down saucer (bowl), right?
-The market was trending upward, flattened out, then reversed back downward.
-This is an example of a reverse upward trend.
-Chartists keep an eye out for the initial stages of a saucer top formation.
+This resembles an upside-down saucer (a bowl).
+Here, the market was trending upward, then flattened out, and then reversed downward.
+This is a reverse upward trend: the price was trending up, then reversed and began trending down.
+Chartists watch for the early stages of a saucer top formation.

 Saucer top formation

-If properly identified as the beginning of a saucer top formation, an investor could make a quick profit by going short (short selling) the stock at this point:
+If an investor correctly identifies the beginning of a saucer top formation, they might try to profit by going short (short selling) the stock at this point:

 Saucer top formation

 Again, the market is unpredictable and could move in a different direction.
-A confident technical analyst making an investment would be taking a big risk (selling short comes with unlimited risk), but it could pay off.
+An investor who sells short is taking a significant risk (short selling comes with unlimited risk), but the trade could pay off.
 If the trend continued downward beyond this chart, the investor would make a significant profit.

 Key points